AnonymousRand/mc_extreme_difficulty_1.16.1/README.md

 2. Scroll down.
 Find your operating system and download the "JDK" option under the "Installer" column for your operating system (if you are using Linux, the installation process is different but I trust that you know what you're doing if you're using Linux).
 3. Click on the downloaded file and follow the installation steps.
 4. At a certain step during the installation, you will see options on the left side of the window for both "set JAVA_HOME variable" and "Add to PATH".
 Click the icon next to both of these and select "local drive only" (wording not exact)   .
-    * If you don't see this, take note of which folder the JDK is being installed into, finish the installation and search up a tutorial online for changing Java versions for your operating system
+    * If you don't see this, then it should automatically have done this for you.
-5. Finish the installation process and you should now be running Java 8.
-If you want to confirm that you are actually running the correct version, open a terminal and type "java -version".
+5. Finish the installation process, and you should now be running Java 8.
+If you want to confirm that you are actually running the correct version, open a terminal or command prompt and type "java --version".

 # Finally done